iluvjava/Maths/Notebook 2.0/AMATH 503/The Drunken Sailor Problem (PDE Problem).md

 Which is just simple integration by parts with some **Assumptions** about the boundary conditions of the solution types.

-Now, applying the Fourier Transfrom on the PDE for both direction, we have:
+Now, applying the Fourier Transform on the PDE for both direction, we have:

 $$
 \partial_t[\hat{u}](w_1, w_2, t) = -\alpha^2(w_1^2 + w_2^2)\hat{u}(w_1, w_2, t)